noorkhamaisi/SeeTree_Task/README.md

 while the percntile function is computed by the percntile function in numpy library

-* For each function from the supported i return html file with the  matching result , for example :
+* For each function from the supported i return html file with the  matching result using render_template in flask library  , for example :

 <img src="images/result.PNG" width="500" height="300" alt="some_text">

-* If the function name is wrong - i have implemented a special 404 error handler , for example :
+* If the function name is wrong , i have implemented a special 404 error handler , for example :

 <img src="images/functionerror.PNG" width="500" height="300" alt="some_text">

-* If the image name is wrong - i have implemented a special 404 error handler , for example :
+* If the image name is wrong , i have implemented a special 404 error handler , for example :

 <img src="images/imageerror.PNG" width="500" height="300" alt="some_text">